Money Management Methods - Stock Index Money Management Methods

 For illustration:

-If the trader opens is trading the Italy FTSE MIB 40 or IT 40Cash which has got a pip value of € 1 and one pip move is equal to 1 point then the trader would calculate the percent risk money management depending on the lots opened like as illustrated and shown below
+If the trader opens is trading the Italy FTSE MIB 40 or IT 40Cash which has got a pip value of € 1 and one pip move is equal to 1 point then the trader would calculate the percent risk money management depending on the lots opened like as shown below

 Example 1: